NoufNAJ/AirbnbSeattleProject/README.md

 -	AirBnbSeattle_Project.ipynb: This Jupyter Notebook contains the project code and analysis, including data exploration, visualization, and modeling.
 -	README.md: This file provides an overview of the project, including its motivation, goals, and instructions for running the code.

+# How to Interact with your project
+1. Cloning the Repository: Start by cloning or downloading the repository to your local machine.
+You can do this by clicking on the "Clone or download" button and selecting your preferred method.
+2. Installing Dependencies: Before running the project code, ensure that you have all the necessary dependencies installed.
+(Explained on Installation Section)
+3. Accessing the Datasets: The datasets required for the project are in the same repository.
+You can access the 'listings.csv' and 'calendar.csv' files for analysis.
+4. Running the Jupyter Notebook: Open the 'AirBnbSeattle_Project.ipynb' Jupyter Notebook to interact with the project code.
+You can run each cell in the notebook to execute the code and observe the results.
+5. Exploring the Analysis and results: The Jupyter Notebook contains sections organized based on the three questions and answered by charts and analysis.

+# Licensing, Authors, Acknowledgements.
+Must give credit to kaggle for the data.
+You can find the Licensing for the data and other descriptive information at Kaggle link Seattle Airbnb Data .
+Otherwise, feel free to use the code here.